JoeNathan255/Exercise-02c-Explosions-and-Enemy/README.md

-# Exercise-02c-Explosions-and-Enemy
+# Exercise-02d-Scenes-And-Menus

 Exercise for MSCH-C220

-A user-controlled ship in a space-shooter game.
-Explosions!
-Asteroids!
-Smaller asteroids!
-An alien ship!
-Created in Godot.
+A basic space-shooter arcade game, created in Unity.

 ## Implementation